27Jashshah/C-Coursework/readMe.md

 ## Contents

-My submission contains 5 files: main.c, setup.c, setup.h, robot.c and robot.h.
+My submission contains 5 main files: main.c, setup.c, setup.h, robot.c and robot.h.

 The main.c file contains the main function that runs when the program is executed.
 This function contains the animation of the robot and the algorithms I have used.